wyndchyme/mc3ds-modern/README.md

 **Q: How large is Modernization MegaPack?**

-_A: As of version 1.6.0 "Rococo" the extracted files amount to around 31.2 MB._
+_A: As of version 2.1.0 "Austen" the extracted files amount to around 31.2 MB._

 **Q: Does Modernization MegaPack affect world generation?**